WPL Studies

 Download the report by clicking here

-those seeking to legislate towards economic equality.
+Those seeking to legislate towards economic equality.
 The data, derived from The World Bank’s annual report on ‘Women, Business and the Law‘, shows that “nearly 2.4 billion women globally don’t have the same economic rights as men”; WPL has worked to provide a toolkit for legislators to remove these legal barriers to women.

 WPL Global Study on Immunisation